shabin5785/docker-learnings/Readme_3.md

 "docker service upate <service id> -replica 3" will update the above service (based on id) to have 3 replicas.

-- similar to this docker update can be used to modify the details or config of a running container.
+- similar to this docker update can be used to modify the details or config of a running container. but difference between swarm update to container update is that we can do swarm update without brining the cluster down.
+So we can do a lot more update operations compared to a plain container.